VeerababuLakshman926/AdvanceJavaSajeedShiekSir/README.md

 **Example - Value as an attribute**
 Small changes need to be done in the applicationContext.xml file.
-we are providing value as an attribute rather than element
+we are providing value as an attribute rather than element.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <beans xmlns="http://www.springframework.org/schema/beans"